marksherriff/uvacs-advising/policies.md

 __For CS 1110:__ Any technical course will count EXCEPT our own CS 1 courses (CS 1110, 1111, 1112, or 1113).
 Some examples include:

-* Any CS course number 2000 or higher
+* Any CS course numbered 2000 or higher
 * A programming course in another department, such as PHYS 1655 or STAT 1602
 * An APMA course not already being used toward the major
 * [Another SEAS science elective]({{ site.data.externallinks.seas_elective_info}})